time / programming / media / notes / journaling / technology

 - with a script that just opens a new text file on my laptop

-… and I guess that’s the end of the post.
-I suppose I’ll end it with a quote:
+I guess I’ll end with a quote:

 It’s the age of mass-produced entertainment.
 Just as you demand food that’s delicious, I hope you’ll choose entertainment that has wisdom and passion… You can choose [art] for the characters, or for the technique.
 See as many foreign and experimental films as you can.
 Some entertainment is very slick, but its empty.
 Some of it is made without any attention to detail.
 We don’t need rules about what’s good and what isn’t.
 That’s something for each of you to decide.
 But I hope you’ll be discriminating consumers. - Joy in Motion, Yasuo Otsuka